commercelayer/demo-store-core/README.md

 # Commerce Layer Demo Store `core`

-This Demo Store is a completely static ecommerce solution (with SSR capability) that uses Commerce Layer as the commerce engine.
+This Demo Store is a completely static ecommerce solution (with SSR capability) powered by Commerce Layer.
 The store is full-featured and fully operational, with no third-party services required.
 You can easily tailor your own with different levels of customization.
 Keep reading to learn more.

 > The Demo Store project consists of [two repositories](#how-it-works), this one contains the source code.